19 Fascinating And Fun Ways To Motivate Your Child

 Research has shown that participating in extracurricular activities in or outside school benefits their social development.
 Group activities are believed to increase your child’s social interaction, increasing motivation, and enjoyment.
 Additionally, participating in an individual activity might help build independence and stimulate your child’s motivation (6).

 Motivating children with rewards is easy, but it keeps them devoid of the technique of self-motivation, which is a vital skill to succeed in life.
 Every child is unique, and knowing what motivates your child could help you decide on the most-suited ways to uplift them.
 Set realistic goals, explain the importance of values, be a good role model, avoid being judgemental, and reward them with prudence.
-You may also help them understand the meaning of healthy competition, engage them in self-motivated activities, and consistently appreciate their efforts to reinforce good behavior.
+To reinforce positive behavior in children, you may help them understand the meaning of healthy competition, engage them in self-motivated activities, and consistently appreciate their efforts.

 Infographic: Activities And Games To Motivate Children